The economics inversion of 2024

 For two decades, defender economics in phishing rested on an implicit assumption that sophisticated lures were expensive to produce.
 A credible spear-phishing lure required 30 to 90 minutes of human research and writing time, at attacker labour rates of approximately $50 per hour in mature criminal markets.
 The unit economics floor was approximately $300 per successful compromise, which capped the attacker's willingness to deploy sophisticated phishing at low-value targets and produced a defender expectation that sophisticated phishing was rare relative to bulk phishing.

 The 2024 large language model wave broke that assumption.
-Hoxhunt 2026 measured AI-generated lures at under one cent of model-inference cost per lure with a 54 percent click-through rate against the 12 percent baseline for human-written lures.
-The unit economics floor for sophisticated phishing collapsed from approximately $300 per compromise to under one cent.
+A controlled Harvard study (Heiding et al., 2024) found fully AI-automated lures achieved a 54 percent click-through rate, matching human experts (also 54 percent) and far above the 12 percent arbitrary-phishing control, at under one cent of model-inference cost per lure.
+The unit economics floor for expert-grade phishing collapsed from approximately $300 per compromise to under one cent.
 The attacker can now produce sophisticated, personalised lures at bulk-phishing volume and unit cost, which is a five-order-of-magnitude shift in the economic balance between attacker and defender.

 The defender implication is structural.
 The historic mental model of phishing as a category with a bulk-low-value tail and a sophisticated-high-value head has collapsed into a unified high-conversion category where every lure carries the personalisation and grammatical perfection that used to mark spear-phishing.
-Defenders should now assume that every phishing attempt is sophisticated-grade, that the conversion rate against any given user is approximately the 54 percent figure, and that defences which depended on the historic bulk-versus-spear distinction are no longer effective.[Hoxhunt 2026 State of the Phish + corroborating NCSC UK + CISA assessments 2024-2025]
+Defenders should now assume that every phishing attempt is sophisticated-grade, that the conversion rate against any given user is approximately the 54 percent figure, and that defences which depended on the historic bulk-versus-spear distinction are no longer effective.[Heiding, Lermen & Schneier, Harvard, 2024 (arXiv 2412.00586) + ENISA AI Threat Landscape 2024]